bob-fornal/movie-search/README.md

 ## Next feature or improvement to the project/

+### Landing Page Abstractions

+Additionally, there wound up being more logic in the component than I would prefer.
+Some of this (setting the filtered titles when a Genre is selected for example) should be moved out of the component.

+There are a few places here where abstracting would clean up the overall presentation and management of the project, such as the display of the movie information (I did abstract this one to showcase the cleaner code and ability to shift logic out to make the structure more readable).
+These shifts are necessary for readability and management of the project over time.

+### Filter & Search

+The Search & Filter portions should be abstracted out into a component/service approach.
+This will cleanly allow the system to trigger calls for new or updated data to be displayed.

+This is an area that can get "out-of-hand" if not approached properly.
+I opted for a simple inline approach; will improve this part.

 ### Test Coverage

 Given the time that I allowed myself, a comprehensive suite of Unit Tests, Integration Tests, Automated Tests, and Smoke Tests are not feasible.